Why Self-Checkout Is and Has Always Been the Worst

 Since then, things have improved, but barely.

 “The number of self-checkout machines in stores largely leveled out, and since then different retailers have periodically rolled out and scaled back on their use,” Mateescu tells me.
-IKEA, for instance deployed self-checkout but got rid of them in 2012.
+IKEA, for instance, deployed self-checkout but got rid of them in 2012.

 They’re just kind of there in most stores—the average chain that has self-checkout aisles has four of them—taking up space and occasionally being endured by customers who don’t want to brave a longer line with a cashier operated by a human.